ECE Satisfactory Academic Progress Review for MSEE and PhD Students

-To maintain a high quality program, the EE Department has instituted a Satisfactory Academic Progress Policy and Progress to Degree Policy for graduate students enrolled in the daytime MSEE and PhD programs, which includes satisfactory academic performance and progress towards degree milestones as outlined below.
+To maintain a high quality program, the ECE Department has instituted a Satisfactory Academic Progress Policy and Progress to Degree Policy for graduate students enrolled in the daytime MSEE and PhD programs, which includes satisfactory academic performance and progress towards degree milestones as outlined below.
 Please see your Graduate Program Advisor (GPA), Brenda Larson, if you should have questions.

 Basic Standards for Satisfactory Academic Performance:

-The UW, Graduate School and Electrical Engineering Department requirements for satisfactory academic performance include:
+The UW, Graduate School and Electrical & Computer Engineering Department requirements for satisfactory academic performance include:

 Students must enroll in a minimum of 2 credits or apply for On-Leave status each quarter, except during summer or vacation quarters, until their course requirements and general exam have been completed.
 RA’s, TA’s, and international students must register for a minimum of 10 credits, except for summer or vacation quarters.